-Moreover, when you use these, these will drain into the city’s water system through storm drains.
+Moreover, they will drain into the city’s water system through storm drains when you use these.
 The water from the storm drain doesn’t go to a treatment facility first.
-It flows directly into the closest body of water with these chemicals.
+Instead, it flows directly into the closest body of water with these chemicals.

 How Much Does It Cost to Clear a Clogged Kerb?

 The cost to clear a clogged kerb depends on the severity of the problem.

 If you do it yourself, then you know what you’re doing, spending time and whatever it costs to rent or buy the equipment you’ll need.